The opening of Shakespeare’s Globe in 1997 marked the start of a revolution.

 Shakespeare’s dramatic works had finally returned to their natural habitat.
 And they flourished.

-This season’s introduction of stage lighting and sound amplification is consequently problematic.
+This season’s introduction of stage lighting and sound amplification was therefore completely counterproductive.

 In the same way that original musical instruments are used to recreate authentic sounds in an orchestra, so the Globe was seen as a reconstruction of the original instrument for which the music of Shakespeare’s plays was written.